 - Counter payment at any of our offices

 All payments must be made to Equita Ltd to include all fees and charges incurred.
-Please ensure that your bailiff reference number, name and address accompanies all payments.
+Please ensure that your case reference number, name and address accompanies all payments.

 I have a dispute relating to the debt/offence, what can I do?